 This post came about in response to a question I’m constantly asked by people who are looking for good plant-based food in Vancouver: where are the best places to eat out?
 It’s a question I LOVE answering and could talk about a lot, because for a small-ish city Vancouver has a huge number of vegan and vegetarian restaurants.
-It’s one of the easiest places to be vegan (largely why I’ve stayed here for four years), and it’s very easy to spend too much money enjoying its culinary delights.
+It’s one of the easiest places to be vegan (largely why I’ve stayed here for six years), and it’s very easy to spend too much money enjoying its culinary delights. if you’re wondering where to eat vegan in Vancouver, this post is for you.

-Nuba – The only non-vegetarian/vegan establishment I’m adding to this list, Nuba earns its inclusion because of its vegan and gluten-free options.
+The only non-vegetarian/vegan establishment I’m adding to this list, Nuba earns its inclusion because of its vegan and gluten-free options.
 A chain of restaurants, its Lebanese food is delicious and satisfying, including dishes like mjadra, falafel and crispy cauliflower.
-A favourite for its well-priced lunch platters, I love it because its vegan options are so well-marked on the menu, and because it’s a crowd pleaser, particularly if your dining companions eat meat.
+A favourite for its well-priced lunch platters, I love it because its vegan options are so well-marked on the menu.
+It’s a crowd pleaser, particularly if your dining companions eat meat.

-Arbor – Arbor is the little sister of Acorn (see below) and is worth a trip if you like comfort food – get the Artichoke Nuggets.
-If you’re a fan of Acorn but find the price tag a bit high, Arbor is a great alternative and is literally a couple of doors down.
-As well as their comfort staples (poutine, mac ‘n’ cheese etc.) they do a tasty range of flatbreads.
+Arbor is the little sister of Acorn (see mention in article below) and is worth a trip if you like comfort food – get the tacos and brussels sprouts.
+The vibe is glamorous diner, and they have a gorgeous outdoor patio in the summer months.
+As well as their comfort staples (poutine, mac ‘n’ cheese etc.) they do a tasty range of flatbread pizzas and feature desserts.

-Heirloom Vegetarian – Heirloom is THE place for brunch, whether vegan or vegatarian.
-Served everyday until the afternoon, their menu includes the always delicious Hash, and the mouth-watering if super-filling Buckwheat Pancakes.
+Heirloom is THE place to go for brunch, whether vegan or vegetarian.
+Served everyday until the afternoon, their menu includes the always delicious hashes, vegan bennies and omelettes.
 This restaurant definitely wins for its design – it’s all white walls and window boxes of geraniums.
 Although they’re open for dinner every day too, brunch is (in my opinion) where they really excel.
 The price tag is a little higher here but portions are large and the food is beautifully presented.
+There are two locations – South Granville and Ambleside.

-Virtuous Pie – One word: pizza.
+One word: pizza.
 These guys make a wide range of really delicious, all-vegan pizzas with names like ‘Ultraviolet’ and ‘Stranger Wings’.
 Who wouldn’t want to eat those?
-But really, it’s the best non-dairy pizza I’ve ever had, not least because Virtuous Pie make their own cashew ‘mozzarella’ in-house.
-I love Daiya cheese, but it’s great to have an alternative that’s a little more wholefood and actually tastes more like mozzarella.
-Oh, and all the pizzas can be made gluten-free, which for me is a winner.
+It’s the best non-dairy pizza I’ve ever had, not least because Virtuous Pie make their own cashew ‘mozzarella’ in-house.
+I love the various pre-packed vegan cheeses out there, but it’s great to have an alternative that’s a little more wholefood and actually tastes more like mozzarella.
+All the pizzas can be made gluten-free, and they also serve their own range of ice cream.

-The Acorn – Easily the most up-market vegetarian restaurant in Vancouver, The Acorn definitely has a higher price tag.
-It’s also small so there can be quite a wait for a table in the evening.
+Easily the most up-market vegetarian restaurant in Vancouver, The Acorn also has a higher price tag.
+It’s small so there can be quite a wait for a table in the evening.
 However it’s THE place to take someone you want to impress.
 The food looks and tastes stunning, and is described in such mouthwatering detail that you’ll want to try everything.
 Dishes are plated beautifully and service is excellent.
-Do be aware however that if you’re ravenously hungry, The Acorn value quality over quantity (portions aren’t huge), and due to their menu being on the smaller side, if you’ve both vegan and gluten-free you can find your options a little limited.
+Do be aware however that if you’re ravenously hungry, The Acorn values quality over quantity (it’s not the place to go to eat until you’re in a food coma).
+It’s also a smaller menu and not all options are vegan.